 The Council recognises that a key preventative measure in dealing with fraud and corruption is for managers to take effective steps at the recruitment stage to establish, as far as possible, the honesty and integrity of potential employees, whether for permanent, temporary or casual posts and agency staff.
-The Council's formal recruitment procedure contains appropriate safeguards in the form of written references, the verification of qualifications held and employees working with or who may have contact with children or vulnerable adults.
+The Council's formal recruitment procedure contains appropriate safeguards in the form of written references, the verification of qualifications held and employment history.
+Disclosure and Barring Service (DBS) checks are undertaken for employees working with or who may have contact with children or vulnerable adults.